jamesdmorgan/jamesdmorgan.github.io/_posts/2015-01-10-immutable_environments.md

 <br/><br/>
 Using the concepts of immutable environments I aim to build the AMI locally and upload a new image.
 Thus reducing the amount of work that is carried out in California.
 <br/><br/>

+**Update 15/01/15** From doing more research both Packer.io & Aminator both work on the instance in the cloud instead of allowing local operation.
+This is a real shame as it means that all the software needs to be available in the cloud via Yum.
+I will continue investigating this.
+Options at the moment are<br/>

+* Look are reducing cost by building AMIs in layers as opposed to building the stack in one go.
+This is sensible anyway and the playbooks are split to facilitate this.
+* Provision docker containers locally and publish these into either EBS EC2 instances or possibly ElasticBeanstalk.
+The later seems to have quite a few disadvantages according to this [post](http://stackoverflow.com/questions/25832554/amazon-elastic-beanstalk-vs-ec2-instance-with-docker-containers)

 We have developed our Ansible playbooks and roles such that applications can be moved and grouped easily whilst still ensuring they are correctly glued together
 <br/><br/>
 * Apache configuration on the web tier